avis-router/avis/trunk/c/README.txt

 ======================================================================

-The client library is written in portable C and is actively tested on Mac OS X (10.5, but should be fine on 10.4), Linux and Microsoft Windows XP.
-It can be built using the GNU autotools toolchain, or under Apple Xcode or Microsoft Visual Studio 2005.
+The client library is written in portable C and is actively tested on Mac OS X (10.5, but should be fine on 10.4), Linux, Solaris (5.9 later), and Microsoft Windows XP.
+It can be built using the GNU autotools toolchain, or under the Apple Xcode and Microsoft Visual Studio 2005 IDE's.

 Distribution Layout